Chamshron/JavaAir/README.md

   - Fly the plane, here a method that returns a String

 - CabinCrewMember should be able to:
   - Be able to relay messages, here a method that returns a String

+**Next Steps**
+I'd like to use Spring initializr to get the back end going so I can connect it to a React frontend.